 Once threats are identified, determine how they could manifest.
 This involves looking for weaknesses or vulnerabilities in the system design, implementation, or configuration that could be exploited by the identified threats.
 This might involve reviewing code, configurations, or architectural diagrams.

 For each identified threat and vulnerability, assess the associated risk.
 This typically involves considering the likelihood of the threat occurring and the potential impact if it does.
 Risk rating models (like a simplified DREAD or custom scales) can be used to prioritize which threats need the most urgent attention.
-This risk assessment is critical, much like how AI-driven platforms help assess risk in financial markets.
+Just like how AI-driven platforms assess risk in financial markets by weighing multiple factors, threat risk assessment requires careful analysis of likelihood and impact.

 For high-priority risks, define and document countermeasures.
 These can include design changes, security controls (e.g., encryption, input validation, authentication mechanisms), operational procedures, or policy changes.
 The goal is to reduce the likelihood or impact of threats to an acceptable level.